datacamp-content/courses-how-to-choose-best-algorithms-in-ml/README.md

-Regular Expressions In Data Science
+Regular Expressions For Data Science